theQRL/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 ## Complete Example

 You may find it helpful to reference a complete example for developing and using a web3 plugin.
-The [Web3.js Chainlink Plugin](https://github.com/theqrl/web3.js-plugin-chainlink/) repository provides an excellent example which you can check out.
+The [Web3.js Chainlink Plugin](https://github.com/ChainSafe/web3.js-plugin-chainlink) repository provides an excellent example which you can check out.
+While this example has not yet been ported to @theqrl/web3.js, it serves as a good reference for how to structure your plugin, implement methods, and use the `Web3Context` effectively.